 In D&D Terms: they are "mythic" level creatures, beyond 20th level.
 Different rules apply to their life and death.

 - "He steps out of the narrative.
-And because the story's not done, he shouldn't be allowed to do that." - DM
+And because the story's not done, he shouldn't be allowed to do that." - D

 - "Right.
 And that others me." - Fortuna, UDS46

 Glitches run on Narrative.
-They draw from the same source of magic as Istorimancers, like Jennifer of the Unspoken.
+They draw from the same source of magic as Istorimancers, like Jennifer of the Unspoken, tapping into it directly and consciously, rather than through a narrative filter (such as a deity, magical language, bloodline or some other "agent").

 "I can smell Ishmael on you.
 Smells like seafood.
 So tiresome." - To Shroktath, UDS46